 Swedes themselves by the way were usually grown in the South as animal feed and not for human consumption.
 A World War 2 propaganda campaign by the government convinced us to give them a try as they were cheap and easy to produce en masse at a time of food shortages.
 The few cases of Marlow folks stealing swedes not just their tops would have been cases of the most dire desperation.
 Public prosecution for this would have been utterly humiliating.
 It was the social equivalent of being caught stealing grass to eat.

 The vegetables and salads grown by the gardeners of the wealthy residents of Marlow are described in reports of local horticultural shows are described throughout the era: cucumbers, carrots, potatoes, celery and cauliflower feature most highly.
+Not often entered into shows but highly fashionable throughout the era was sea kale.

 More ordinary citizens entered such shows from around the early 1870s.
-Women as well as men were already then growing prize winning crops.
+Women as well as men were then growing prize winning crops.
 Vegetables grown by these more humble householders were: lettuce, marrows, peas, turnips, onions and carrots.
 Probably, judging by seed stock advertised by Marlow seedsmen (stand alone businesses or a sideline for ironmongers) we can add beetroot as well as brussel sprouts and broccoli to that list.

 Allotments arrived in Marlow in the 1880s.